OneGraph/oneblog/README.md

 yarn deploy:fly
 ```

 That will build a Docker image and upload it to Fly.io.
 You do not have to have Docker running on your machine.
-If it is not running Fly.io, will build the Docker file for you with their hosted builders.
+If it is not running, Fly.io will build the Docker file for you with their hosted builders.

 If you see an error when you visit the site, make sure the site's origin is listed in the CORS origins for your app on the OneGraph dashboard.